 products | company | support | training | contact us

 This is a survival guide to Postfix.
 A popular Open source SMTP Agent that needs a corresponding Mail Agent (a.k.a POP3 or IMAP server) such as Dovecot or Courier-IMAP to provide a complete mail solution.
-We happen to use Dovecot.
+We happen to use Dovecot at this time.

 Mostly this survival guide is about FreeBSD[bsd] but we note Linux - Fedora Core[fc] locations, commands and other trivia where available, or relevant, or when we can remember.
 The postfix configuration principles are the same for all platforms - paths and some port numbers may change.
 Postfix installation is not covered - if you need this level of advice this guide is not for you.

-Updated for Postfix 2.8.x on FreeBSD 8.1.
+Updated for Postfix 2.8.x on FreeBSD 8.x.
 At some point the Postfix install options were enhanced to include the option INST_BASE which changes the default script/application locations from /usr/local/sbin and /usr/local/libexec to /usr/sbin and /usr/libexec respectively, and the configuration files from /usr/local/etc/postfix to /etc/postfix.
 In all cases below the default paths assume this option has NOT been specified.
 One assumes the justification for this option is to allow the installation of test versions as non-base (modifying any config files without disturbing the base versions) and trivially reverting to the current base version if anything goes wrong during testing then, when completely happy, to reinstall the test version as the base version (using 'make config FORCE_PKG_REGISTER=yes install clean' or 'portupgrade -f package-name').
 Note also, the port in installed as postfix-version or postfix-base-version package names.

 The term virtual_alias_maps suggests that they are only related to virtual_alias_domains which is not the case.
 Instead the information in the virtual_alias_map is used to manipulate mail addresses globally and will allow such forms as: